-- -A written statement of teaching and learning philosophy grounded in theory, - -Documentation of competencies in the area of emphasis - -Case studies, diagnostic and evaluative plans, and other assignments that demonstrate knowledge of ability to apply theories and research to educational practice (3 selected documents), - -Self-assessments, - -An action research study and - -Documentation that demonstrates membership in the learning community and collegial-
+- -A written statement of teaching and learning philosophy grounded in theory, - -Documentation of competencies in the area of emphasis - -Case studies, diagnostic and evaluative plans, and other assignments that demonstrate knowledge of ability to apply theories and research to educational practice (3 selected documents), - -Self-assessments, - -An action research study and - -Documentation that demonstrates membership in the learning community and collegiality.

-Reflective statements will connect themes of experiences in the candidate's graduate program to understanding of theory, research, knowledge, skills and dispositions learned.
+Reflective statements similar to those in NBPTS licensure processes will connect themes of experiences in the candidate's graduate program to understanding of theory, research, knowledge, skills and dispositions learned.

-Oral defense of portfolio, while following similar procedures to that of an oral defense of a thesis, has as its main goal a broader process than just defense of the action research study.
-This process also incorporates other work completed during the program and requires the candidate to engage in critical dialogue with the committee on how her/his current self-evaluation processes reflect the thoughtful consideration of knowledge gained through the completion of the program and are now exhibited in her/his role as a scholar.
+The presentation of the portfolio to the teacher education faculty has as its main goal a broad overview, incorporating other work completed during the program and requiring the candidate to engage in critical dialogue on how her/his current self-evaluation processes reflect the thoughtful consideration of knowledge gained through the completion of the program and are now exhibited in her/his role as a scholar.

-The master of education with a major in curriculum and instruction incorporates the ideals of the National Boards and empowers teachers to become reflective practitioners who will be able to meet the challenge of providing quality educational programs for all students.
+The Master of Education with a major in curriculum and instruction incorporates the ideals of the National Boards and empowers teachers to become reflective practitioners who will be able to meet the challenge of providing quality educational programs for all students.